Photonsters/PhotonFileEditor/README.md

 ### Windows:
 - Download the MSI file and run it.
+- - If you want to run the latest version check the step-by-step in issue [#24](https://github.com/Photonsters/PhotonFileEditor/issues/24)

 ### OSX/Linux:
 0) Download the source code in zip or tar.gz.